afarentino/getfit/README.md

 The output CSV file will be generated to the same directory that the input file exists.

-It conforms to the following
-7 CSV Format standardization rules found in [RFC-4180](https://datatracker.ietf.org/doc/html/rfc4180#section-2)
+It conforms to the CSV Format standardization rules found in [RFC-4180](https://datatracker.ietf.org/doc/html/rfc4180#section-2)

-One oin the RFC4180.

 ### Building
 Download the source code of this project and follow the